dustywhite7/Econ8310/SlidesCode/8 - Random Forest.md

 3. Boosting Algorithm: 93.5%
 4. Bagging Algorithm 91.8%

-**Note**: the Random Forest performs essentially as well as the Boosting Algorithm (all four of these are based on decision trees).
-It also takes significantly less time to execute, since trees can be fitted in parallel.
+**Note**: In this case, the Random Forest performs essentially as well as the Boosting Algorithm (all four of these are based on decision trees).
+It also takes less time to execute, since trees can be fit in parallel.

 ---